-A rich luscious dark burgundy hairstyle suits any skin color, warm or cold, so the only thing you need to rock this bold dashing color is confidence!
+Rich and luscious dark burgundy hair suits any skin color, warm or cold, so the only thing you need to rock this bold dashing color is confidence!

 Subtle burgundy red wine highlights and flirty big waves on brown hair would create the dimension needed to complete one of the most gorgeous hairstyles here.

 Medium-Length Mauve Burgundy Hair Color

 Who would’ve thought that a metallic mauve and a rich mahogany base would blend smoothly and amazingly?